dtysky/kanada/README.md

 ## Features

+1. More operations.
+2. Worker.
-1. Documents
+3. Documents
-2. Unit tests.
+4. Unit tests.
-3. Benchmarks.
+5. Benchmarks.
-4. A faster version with webassembly.
+6. A faster version with webassembly.